m-digman/reporting-jira-cloud/README.md

 - filter:
     work_done: 12345
 ```
-Please note that the filter should have a description set in Jira as this is used as the filename when generating the .CSV file.

 # Details
 ## extract.py

 Extracts Jira issue data based on a Jira Filter ID that can be supplied as a parameter or retrieved from jira_conf.yaml

-Each search generates a .CSV file in the data folder, using the description text for the filter in Jira as the file name.
-If there is no descritpion, the Jira Filter ID will be used.
+Each search generates a .CSV file in the data folder, using the filter name as a subfolder.
 To improve performance we currently only request the following fields in the search:
 - summary
 - status
 - created